A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Introduction

 \begin{remark} Since any element of $OM$ can be identified as a point $x$ in $M$ and an associated orthonormal basis of $T_xM$, equation \eqref{Eq:TOM} describes a moving frame along a process $X_t = \pi(U_t)$ taking values in $M$, itself solution of :

-The fact that the equation on $X$ is not autonomous, translates the need to keep track of how the noise should push the process on the manifold. \end{remark}
+The equation on $X$ is not autonomous, as it requires accounting for the evolution of the basis of the tangent plane while \textit{rolling} the manifold over the noise. \end{remark}

-\begin{remark} We need Stratonovich integral to give a chart-independent definition of a solution.
-Indeed, without the chain rule given by Stratonovich integral, we would get a second-order term when changing chart, corresponding to Ito's corrective term, that wouldn't correspond to the change of coordinate of a tensor field, and thus the process wouldn't be a solution of the same equation by change of coordinate. \end{remark}
+\begin{remark} The Stratonovich integral formulation is essential for obtaining a chart-independent definition of a solution.
+Without the chain rule provided by the Stratonovich integral, a second-order term would arise when changing coordinates, corresponding to the corrective term in the Itô formulation.
+This term would not align with the coordinate transformation of a tensor field, and as a result, the process would no longer be a solution to the same equation under a change of coordinates. \end{remark}

-The notion of solution considered here is similar to \cite{elworthy1982stochastic}, but one can also define Semimartingale solution \cite{emery2012stochastic,matthes1986ikeda}, where the characterization of solution is against smooth function $C^\infty([0,T]\times M,\dR)$.
-It is classical \cite{elworthy1982stochastic,matthes1986ikeda} to check that we have an analog to Ito's formula for moving frame solutions.
-For the sake of completeness, we give here a proof that is adapted to the general differential equations that we consider in this paper.